Jared-MB/Alert-Component-React/README.md

     //The alert only lasts 5 seconds, you can modify this value (remember that time is in milliseconds) }
 ```
-- The component name _"Alert"_ or how do you imported it inside of your container and it requires a props name _"data"_ that recives the alert values
+- The component name _"Alert"_ or how do you imported it inside of your container and it requires a prop name _"data"_ that recives the alert values
 ```js
 render(){
     return (